APACTestDrive/CloudNative_AppDev/102-CICDlab.md

   ![](images/54.png)

-Congratulate!
+Congratulation!
 You have now completed your first build.